 Even so, he had little success with women.
 “I should like to see the woman on this earth who has a lover uglier than me,” he said.
 His obsession with Montmartre’s nightlife was, in part, a way to dull his feelings of loneliness.

-More than any other artist, his paintings and influential posters reflect the hedonistic optimism of the Belle Époque period.
+More than any other artist, his paintings and groundbreaking posters reflect the hedonistic optimism of the Belle Époque period.
 He was drawn to the energy, despite his frail constitution.
 “Ah, life, life!” he would say while sketching.

 I was always struck by the way Lautrec changed his way of talking when art was being discussed.
 On any other subject he was cynical and witty, but on art he became totally serious.
 It was like a religious belief for him.